-Missouri Bar Trail is a 2.8 mile trail located near Nevada City, CA and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+Missouri Bar Trail is a 7.4 mile out and back trail located near Nevada City, California and is rated as moderate.
+The trail is primarily used for hiking and mountain biking and is accessible year-round.

 Directions from Nevada City: Travel west on Hwy. #49 and turn right onto North Bloomfield Road.
 Travel north to Edwards Crossing.
 Drive north on e mile to the South Yuba Campground.

 Pleasant discovery near Malakoff Diggins SHP, which we discovered after arriving has very few trails for people with dogs.
 This trail is a short walk (.7 miles) away, in the Tahoe National Forest, which is much more dog-friendly.
 Nice hike, lots of switchbacks, takes you down to the South Yuba Trail, where you can continue up or downstream.
 Well shaded.
 Beautiful area.

 We got 3 miles once we reached the river, the actual Missouri Barr trail T's into the Yuba trail.
 Spot on river is beautiful & quiet from lack of people.
 It is an easy trail as far as terrain but it is a nice decline entire way and then back up.
 We went on thanksgiving day so ran into no one, weather was about 55 degrees and no mosquitoes but I could see it being a problem in summer!
 There were some gnats but not too annoying.
 Good time of year too cuz poison oak is dormant.